elsie-dev/se-unlocked/Transcripts/EP_38_Michael_Feather.md

-**Michael Feathers:**[00:19:37] And I think that's the bigger thing too, is just as developers, when we're working in an organization, it's a bit of work to go and actually go and convince people that actually some investments in going reducing technical debt gives you a payoff.
+**Michael Feathers:**[00:19:37] And I think that's the bigger thing too, is just as developers, when we're working in an organization, it's a bit of work to go and actually convince people that actually some investments in going reducing technical debt gives you a payoff.
 Right.
 I think the most important thing to go and recognize this, that like there's almost like this 80 20 rule that basically goes and happens with code change.
 And I, you know, I haven't really seen research around this, but it seems to ring true.
-Maybe you have, I know you have a.
+Maybe you have, I know you have.
 We have a research background, but it seems like there are hot spots in code systems where basically there a lot of change tends to gravitate towards them.
 They can shift over time.
 Right.
 So the thing is, it's kind of like as a